 Ready to sew?
 Let's go!

-3) The lower edge of the facing isn’t going to be stitched to anything – it just hangs free.
-So it needs to be finished to make it look a bit nicer and to prevent your fabric fraying all over the place.
+The lower edge of the facing isn’t going to be stitched to anything, so it needs to be finished to make it look a bit nicer and to prevent your fabric fraying all over the place.
 You can finish this edge however you like - zigzag stitch, using an overlocker/serger if you have one, attaching binding… or if you’re really lazy you can just snip it with some pinking shears – you’re the only one who’s going to see it anyway… ;) Don’t worry about finishing the ends of the facing – they’re going to be hidden away under the back opening when we get to that bit.

-Once you’re happy that it all matches up, sew them together along the top of the neckline with a nice smooth curve.
+Once you’re happy that it all matches up, sew them together at the neckline with a nice smooth curve.
+Sew with the interfacing face up on your machine - it will help stabilise the two layers so they're fed through at the same speed and don't ripple up.
 Smaller stitches can help navigate a curve, so you could change your stitch length to 1.5 – 2mm.
-(Again, be careful that the shoulder seams don’t bunch up or fold the wrong way when you sew over them.)
+Be careful that the shoulder seams don’t bunch up or fold the wrong way when you sew over them.

-Option B) Alternatively or additionally, you can trim the seams down to reduce the circumference of the curved edge.
-The advantage of this approach is that you don’t get all the annoying little flaps of fabric mucking about under your seamline.
-If you make one of the seams slightly wider than the other, the edges won’t by lying directly on top of one another, so it’ll be less bulky.
+One way of reducing the circumference of the raw edge is to snip triangular notches into the curve.
+Alternatively you can just trim the seam allowances down - this way is less messy.
+If you make one of the seam allowance layers slightly wider than the other, the edges won’t by lying directly on top of one another, so it’ll be less bulky.

-8) "Understitch" the seams to the facing – this basically means stitching the seams and facing together, very close to the seamline, to help the facing roll to the inside of the garment and to keep the seams flat.
-To keep everything neat when understitching, pull on the fabric either side of the seamline slightly with your fingers.
+Press the seam allowances and the facing away from the bodice.
+Now you can understitch the seam allowances to the facing – this basically means stitching the seams and facing together, very close to the seam line.
+It will help keep the facing on the inside of the garment and keep the seam allowances lying flat.